learn-co-curriculum/react-ts-fetch-crud-code-along/README.md

       body: JSON.stringify(itemData),
     })
       .then((r) => r.json())
-      // call the onAddItem prop with the newItem .then((newItem) => onAddItem(newItem));
+      // code change: call the onAddItem prop with the newItem .then((newItem) => onAddItem(newItem));
   }